-- Students are permitted to use the machine, under correct instruction and the lecturers/technicians supervision. - Inspect the machine power cable and plug prior to use.
-Do not use if damaged or defected in any way and report to the lecturer or technician for removal from use. - Electrical repairs must be carried out be a competent person. - Loose clothing must not be worn when operating the machine. - Long hair must be neatly tied back or a cap worn. - Hands or arms must never come between the descending drill piece and material for drilling. - Follow manual handling training guidelines at all times. - Maintain good housekeeping and work area free from personal belongings at all times. - Ensure that the machine is powered from the mains supply on the workbench. - Ensure all machine guards are in place prior to use. - Safety glasses must be worn at all times when operating the machine. - Inspect the cutting tool prior to use, do not use if damaged, hand back damaged cutting tool and request a new one from the lecturer / technician. - Ensure to hold the work material firmly or clamp the work piece securely when operating the machine. - Flammable materials must not be stored at or near the machine. - Use a trolley when transporting drills from storage to workbenches or area to area. - Maintain a secure hold of the drill when carrying. - Always place the machine in from the workbench edge and flat and secure on the trolley when being transported. - Never leave the machine running unattended. - Always wait for the machine to come to a complete stop before adjusting or removing drilled material or parts. - Ensure the cutting tool is adequately tightened before using. - Ensure that the machine built in dust vacuum is working on the drill prior to use.
-Wear a mask when emptying dust from the vacuum tube and dispose of waste carefully. - Ensure that there is adequate ventilation when operating the machine. - Switch off the machine when it is no longer required for use.
+- Students are permitted to use the equipment, under correct instruction and the lecturer or technician's supervision. - Inspect the machine power cable and plug prior to use.
+Do not use if damaged in any way and report to the lecturer or technician for removal from use. - Electrical repairs must be carried out be a competent person. - Loose clothing must not be worn when operating the machine. - Long hair must be neatly tied back or a cap worn. - Hands or arms must never come between the descending drill piece and material for drilling.

+- Follow manual handling training guidelines at all times. - Maintain good housekeeping and work area free from personal belongings at all times. - Ensure that the machine is powered from the mains supply on the workbench. - Ensure all machine guards are in place prior to use. - Safety glasses must be worn at all times when operating the machine. - Inspect the cutting tool prior to use, do not use if damaged, hand back damaged cutting tool and request a new one from the lecturer / technician. - Ensure to hold the work material firmly or clamp the work piece securely when operating the machine. - Flammable materials must not be stored at or near the machine. - Use a trolley when transporting drills from storage to workbenches or area to area. - Maintain a secure hold of the drill when carrying. - Place the machine in from the workbench edge, flat and secure on the trolley when being transported. - Never leave the machine running unattended. - Wait for the machine to come to a complete stop before adjusting or removing drilled material or parts. - Ensure the cutting tool is adequately tightened before using. - Ensure that the machine built in dust vacuum is working on the drill prior to use.
+Wear a mask when emptying dust from the vacuum tube and dispose of waste carefully. - Switch off the machine when it is no longer required for use.